 High Temperature Gaskets, High Temp Gasket Material

-Stockwell Elastomerics manufactures custom high /custom-gasket-manufacturing/ gaskets from various high temperature gasket materials to specification.
+Stockwell Elastomerics manufactures custom high temp gaskets from various high temperature gasket materials to specification.

 “High temperature” is a relative term as it pertains to gaskets and seals.
 Metallic and composite seals can withstand temperatures well above 1000°F. Elastomeric or rubber gaskets on the other hand have much lower operating temperature; an operating temperature above 350°F (177°C) is considered high temperature for polymers.